Skip to content

 --Obtain the ItemConfigItem object for our item.

-local CONFIG_FRANKIE = itemConfig:GetCollectible(ITEM_ID)
+local CONFIG_FRANKIE = itemConfig:GetCollectible(FRIEND_FRANKIE_ID)

 function mod:EvaluateCache(player)